mikesmithgh/kitty-scrollback.nvim/README.md

   <!-- panvimdoc-ignore-end -->

+  ## Redesigned Plugin Configuration
+  - The flag `--no-nvim-args` has been removed.
+The default behavior of kitty-scrollback.nvim no longer passes arguments to nvim making `--no-nvim-args` pointless.
+  You can still pass arguments to nvim with the `--nvim-args` flag.

   ## Neovim Nerd Font Icon
   - The Neovim icon is now the default icon in the status window.
 Update your Nerd Font to the latest version or at least version [v3.1.0](https://github.com/ryanoasis/nerd-fonts/releases/tag/v3.1.0).